TheFlav/Freeplay_joystick_i2c/uhid/gamepad/README.md

 ## Known issue(s)
 - EmulationStation can crash will waiting for a user input on Welcome screen (no input device binded) if driver is killed and restart in a short span (liked to JS/EV dev unregistering, no clue if ES or UHID related).
+- If compiled with GPIOD support but GPIO pin already requested, program will NOT be able to read GPIO pins defined (even after config reload).
+There is currently no workaround as GPIOD isn't able to recover already opened fds.
 <br><br>